seek-oss/sku/docs/docs/extra-features.md

 };
 ```

-In production, the code above would be logically equivalent to this:
+In production, sku would transform the code above into code roughly equivalent to:

 ```js
 import React from 'react';